 IP Geolocation Guide

-What is IP geolocation and what to do if your want to change it?
+Learn what IP geolocation is and what to do if you want to change it.

 What is IP geolocation and what is it for?